 Not only that, but social seniors have even demonstrated to possess an extended lifespan compared to those who are more isolated.

-At Inspired Home Care, we are assisting seniors all through the Chicago area to overcome loneliness and isolation by providing skilled, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:
+At Inspired Home Care, we are assisting seniors all through Barrington and the surrounding area to overcome loneliness and isolation by providing skilled, experienced, friendly, and compassionate caregivers who offer much-needed companionship through:

 - Conversations and reminiscing